Democrats Have Dialed Back The Bill They Hope Will Counteract Voting Restrictions - NewsBreak

 Democrats Have Dialed Back The Bill They Hope Will Counteract Voting Restrictions

-Copyright 2021 NPR.
-To see more, visit https://www.npr.org.
 Democrats are trying once again to take action on voting rights in Congress.
 The latest effort is a new bill negotiated among Democratic senators.
 It's a scaled-down version of previous efforts to counteract a wave of laws in Republican-led states that could make it harder to vote.
 But big questions remain about how a voting rights bill could pass in this closely divided Senate.
-NPR's Juana Summers has been following all this and joins us now.news.wjct.org
+NPR's Juana Summers has been following all this and joins us now.www.kenw.org

 Comments / 0